SeanNesdoly/amine-kamen.lab.mcgill.ca/content/authors/amine-kamen/_index.md

 +++
 # Display name
-name = "Prof. Amine Kamen"
+name = "Professor Amine Kamen"

 # Username (this should match the folder name)
 authors = ["amine-kamen"]